apache/pulsar-site/versioned_docs/version-2.11.x/concepts-messaging.md

 The ordering of messages is related to MessageRoutingMode and Message Key.
 Usually, user would want an ordering of Per-key-partition guarantee.

-If there is a key attached to message, the messages will be routed to corresponding partitions based on the hashing scheme specified by {@inject: javadoc:HashingScheme:/client/org/apache/pulsar/client/api/HashingScheme} in {@inject: javadoc:ProducerBuilder:/client/org/apache/pulsar/client/api/ProducerBuilder}, when using either `SinglePartition` or `RoundRobinPartition` mode.
+If there is a key attached to message, the messages will be routed to corresponding partitions based on the hashing scheme specified by [HashingScheme](/api/client/org/apache/pulsar/client/api/HashingScheme) in {@inject: javadoc:ProducerBuilder:/client/org/apache/pulsar/client/api/ProducerBuilder}, when using either `SinglePartition` or `RoundRobinPartition` mode.

 | Ordering guarantee | Description                                                                          | Routing Mode and Key                                                                             |
 |:-------------------|:-------------------------------------------------------------------------------------|:-------------------------------------------------------------------------------------------------|